Emma Nyra: Early life

 Emma Nyra was born and raised in Tyler, Texas, where she had her early education.
-She is an Igbo descent from Delta State, Nigeria.
+She is of Igbo descent from Delta State, located in the south-southern region of Nigeria.
 In 2012, she left for Nigeria to pursue a career in music and modelling.

 Education

 She is an alumna of Texas Southern University, where she graduated with a degree in Health Care Administration.

 Career

 Music

 Emma Nyra released her debut singles titled "Do It" and "Everything I Do" in 2011 while in the U.S. Upon her return to Nigeria in 2012, she started working with D'Tunes and Iyanya who she had met in 2010 while in the U.S. In March 2012, she signed a recording contract with Made Men Music Group before she went on to make her first major debut in the Nigerian music industry.
 After that she made a vocal appearance in Iyanya's "Ur Waist".

 In 2013, Emma Nyra was voted the "Most Promising Act to Watch" at the 2013 edition of the Nigeria Entertainment Awards.
 Emma Nyra went on to release several singles which saw her touring the United States and Canada between 2013 and 2014.
 She has worked with the likes of Davido, Patoranking, and Olu Maintain among others.
 In 2015, Emma Nyra was listed on "notJustOks" list of 15 Artists to Watch in 2015.
 Her debut studio album titled Emma Nyra Hot Like Fiya Vol. 1 is yet to be released.